Sindangan: Population

 Sindangan is the first (and currently the only) municipality in Zamboanga Peninsula to reach the 100,000 population mark.
 As of the 2020 census, the town has a population of 103,952 people, making it the second largest local government unit in the province of Zamboanga del Norte after the provincial capital city of Dipolog.
-Despite being a municipality, it is 20,000 people ahead of the population of the city of Dapitan and is twice or three times more of the population of every municipality in the province compared, making Sindangan the most populous municipality in Zamboanga del Norte.
+Despite being a municipality, it is 20,000 people ahead of the population of the city of Dapitan and is either twice or three times more of the population of every municipality in the province compared, making Sindangan the most populous municipality in Zamboanga del Norte.
 It is also the most populous municipality in Region IX.

-Sindangan is populated by tri-people – the Subanens, Muslims, and the Christian migrants coming from Luzon and Visayan islands.
+Sindangan is populated by the tri-people – the Subanens, Muslims, and the Christian migrants coming from Luzon and Visayan islands.

 Community-Based Monitoring System puts the number of Subanens as 24,640 or 27.5 percent of the total population with the greater number of them living in the interior barangays.
 The Muslims – Maranao and Tausug merchants live and ply their trades in Poblacion and its adjoining barangays.

-As of 2019, Sindangan has a stronghold of 62,741 registered voters.
+As of 2023, Sindangan has a stronghold of 72,613 registered voters.